-Below is a sample of courses offered in Toulouse.
+We anticipate that the following courses will be offered for the 2015-2016 academic year in Toulouse.
 These course offerings may be subject to change each year.

 Fall semester (SUBJECT TO CHANGE):

 French 300, Toulouse Colloquium (required for all students arriving in the Fall semester), 1⁄2 credit